 Try our Fall season favorite: no-bake pumpkin balls!

 If you try any of these granola bars with dates, let us know!
 Leave a comment, rate it, and don’t forget to tag a photo #ourplantbasedworld on Instagram.
 Cheers!

 Homemade Date Granola Bars

 - ¼ teaspoon sea salt skip if using salty nut butter

-- Add your spelt (or oats) and walnuts to a bare baking sheet and give them a 15-minute toasty session in the oven.
+- Toast Grains & Nuts: Spread your spelt (or oats) and walnuts on a baking sheet and give them a 15-minute toasty session in the oven.

 - Slice & Store: Take the chilled mixture out, and cut it into 12 glorious bars.
-Keep 'em in an airtight container in the refrigerator for up to 2 weeks or in the freezer for up to 2 months.
-They keep their shape best right out of the freezer or refrigerator.
+Keep 'em in an airtight container in the fridge for up to two weeks or stash them in the freezer for up to two months.
+Pro tip: they hold their shape best when they're straight out of the cold.

 - Prep the Dish: First things first, line a baking dish with parchment paper.
 Make sure to leave some overhang for easy lifting later.

 - Blend Dates: Drop those dates into a food processor and blend until you get a soft, sticky ball—about 15-20 seconds should do the trick.